daflores13579/daflores/README.md

 # Hello, I'm David Flores!

 I am a IT professional with a background in information systems and cybersecurity.
-I am dedicated to helping others and have a passion for problem solving.
+I am dedicated to helping others and have a passion for problem solving with and without the use of technology.

 <h2>👨‍💻 Cybersecurity Projects:</h2>